easybuilders/easybuild/docs/Writing_easyconfig_files.rst

 (and must have ``.patch`` extension).

 A ``tuple`` adds the possibility to specify the patch level which is used in patch command.
-This is mostly needed if patch file adds new files or generally itis not possible to determine starting directory.
+This is mostly needed if patch file adds new files or generally it is not possible to determine starting directory.

 .. note:: ``tuple`` also has special usage if the patch file has any other extension than ``.patch``.